RahulMahale/Talks-and-workshops/DebConf/steps.md

 If the line "iface wlan0 inet dhcp" is not present, add the above lines to the bottom of the file.

-Change the lines (they probably wont all be next to each other):
+Comment the following lines (they probably wont all be next to each other):

     allow-hotplug wlan0
     wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf
     iface default inet manual

-to:

-    #allow-hotplug wlan0
-    #wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf
-    #iface default inet dhcp

 3. Configure HostAPD.
 You can create an open network, or a WPA-secured network.
 A secure network is recommended to prevent unauthorized use and tampering, but you can also create an open network.
 To create a WPA-secured network, edit the file /etc/hostapd/hostapd.conf (create it if it doesnt exist) and add the following lines: